 Interest payments on borrowing are a significant part of government expenditure.
 Interest is paid on all outstanding government debt, accumulated over many years.
 In 2018/19, gross debt interest payments are forecast to be £49 billion; net debt interest payments are forecast to £37 billion.

 The lower net interest figure includes the impact that the Bank of England’s quantitative easing has on the government’s debt interest payments.
 The Bank has bought government debt from private investors such as pension funds and insurance companies to get money into the economy.
 As some of the government’s debt is being held by another public sector body – the Bank of England – it means that when the government comes to make interest payments it is giving these payments to another part of the public sector.
 The net effect is that these debt interest payments are cancelled out for the public sector.

 The current budget deficit is the difference between government’s day-to-day spending and its revenues, or more formally its current spending and current receipts.
 This measure differs from the overall budget deficit as it does not include government spending on net investment.

-The current budget deficit has a small surplus in 2017/18 and is forecast to be in surplus by £2 billion in 2018/19, equivalent to 0.1% of national income.
+The current budget had a small surplus in 2017/18 and is forecast to be in surplus by £20 billion in 2018/19, equivalent to 1% of national income.